ElkeCodes/elkecodesblog/src/blog/5-key-takeaways-after-solving-50-plus-interview-questions-as-a-frontend-developer/index.md

 After 3 hours battling Rust's ownership model for a simple streak counter, I had an epiphany.
 Solving an interview question isn't about proving I can use fancy tools.
 **It's about reliably solving problems**.
-My TypeScript solution took less 15 minutes and passed all edge cases on the first try.
+My TypeScript solution took less than 15 minutes and passed all edge cases on the first try.

 Still, I'm proud of my Rust solve for the [interview question of issue #397](https://buttondown.com/cassidoo/archive/this-present-moment-was-once-the-unimaginable/) but my Javascript solution was so much shorter and cleaner: